neudestifanoes/3002-Computational-Approach-Model/README.md

 ### 2. Alzheimer's Disease Model (Dashed Red Line)
 The red dashed line illustrates the systems-level cause of pathology described in our summary:
-* **Failed LTP (40-45s):** During the same high-frequency stimulation, the synaptic weight fails to rise significantly. [cite_start]This visualizes how AD "physically disrupt[s] synaptic connections via amyloid-beta plaques". [cite_start]The presence of amyloid-beta impairs the LTP mechanism, meaning the "strong signals" from CA3 cannot be effectively strengthened at the CA1 synapse[cite: 34].
+* **Failed LTP (40-45s):** During the same high-frequency stimulation, the synaptic weight fails to rise significantly.
+This visualizes how AD "physically disrupt[s] synaptic connections via amyloid-beta plaques".
+The presence of amyloid-beta impairs the LTP mechanism, meaning the "strong signals" from CA3 cannot be effectively strengthened at the CA1 synapse.
-* **Synaptic Instability:** Because the synapse cannot undergo potentiation (strengthening), the circuit loses its ability to encode new long-term memories. [cite_start]This supports our research focus on finding targets to "slow down or stop the early effects" of this disruption[cite: 81].
+* **Synaptic Instability:** Because the synapse cannot undergo potentiation (strengthening), the circuit loses its ability to encode new long-term memories.
+This supports our research focus on finding targets to "slow down or stop the early effects" of this disruption.

 ### Conclusion
 By overlaying these two conditions, the model highlights that memory loss in Alzheimer's is not just a passive decay, but an active failure of the synaptic plasticity mechanisms (LTP) that are evolutionarily conserved from simple organisms like *Aplysia* to humans